 We know there is a lot of work we need to do to challenge injustices and remove barriers.
 As Executive lead for EDI at City, University of London, I want to share some of the very important work we are already doing to fight racism, address inequalities and advance race equality.

 We are pledging our commitment to the Race Equality Charter's (REC) aim to improve representation, progression and success of minority ethnic staff and students within higher education by applying for the REC Bronze Award in February 2022.

 Work on the application is being led by the Race Equality Charter Self-Assessment Team (RECSAT).
-I am the Executive Sponsor and it is co-chaired by colleagues from the School of Arts and Social Science (SASS) and the Students’ Union, with representatives from across the University.
+I am the Executive Sponsor and it is co-chaired by colleagues from the School of Policy & Global Affairs, School of Communication & Creativity and the Students’ Union, with representatives from across the University.
 RECSAT has set up five sub-groups, which work closely with ongoing projects across the institution - in particular with Student and Academic Services on their essential work to address the Degree Awarding Gap.

 To understand how people feel about race and how we can improve race equality at City, we have launched a REC survey for students, which ran last year, and for staff, which will run this month.

 Since we began our REC journey in the summer of 2019 we have had brilliant engagement from colleagues and students at City and initiated several race equality initiatives, including our Reciprocal Mentoring Scheme which pairs up a BAME colleague with a member of the Executive Committee so they can inform and challenge each other on their experience as a BAME member of staff and senior leader.